kainazzzo/printstreamer/docs/README.md

 **Wiki doesn't exist yet:**
 - The sync process will create it automatically on first run
+- Make sure the wiki feature is enabled in repository settings

+**ACTION_MAIL ENV is missing:**
+- This error indicates missing git user configuration
+- The workflow is now configured with proper `email` and `name` parameters

 **Authentication issues:**
 - The `GITHUB_TOKEN` is automatically provided by GitHub Actions